Loading Patchies...

 Controlling Execution Order

-1. The value goes to the cold inlet first
+1. The value reaches the cold inlet first

-2. Then the bang triggers the hot inlet
+2. The bang triggers the hot inlet — by then the cold inlet is already loaded

 • map — JavaScript transformer